 I’ve had a fair number of clients – always women – wanting to go into business with me.
 They promise me so much, they could get me on Amazon, they could get us in Target stores, they could explode my business.
 I thank them gingerly, but remind them that my goal is only to sell enough products to maintain myself.
 I have no need for six figures, I have no need for name recognition, I have no need to be a cog in the NRA- and Breitbard-backed wheel that is Amazon.

-A divorce lawyer in Fairfax, VA recently told me that women have so much potential, why was I choosing not to live up to mine.
+Someone recently told me that women have so much potential, why was I choosing not to live up to mine.
 That making lots of money is an admirable use of potential makes me want to gag – reminds me why I have chosen this life.